pont-us/compare_csv/README.md

    the same number, and the values they represent are not close in the sense defined above.

-When run on two files, `compare-csv` prints total counts for field pairs at each level of equality.
-For every field pair, the highest possible equality level is given: for instance, if two fields are not identical but are numerically equal, then they will (by definition) also be compatible and close; in this case, `compare-csv` will report the equality level ‘numerically equal’.
+When run on two files, `comparecsv` prints total counts for field pairs at each level of equality.
+For every field pair, the highest possible equality level is given: for instance, if two fields are not identical but are numerically equal, then they will (by definition) also be compatible and close; in this case, `comparecsv` will report the equality level ‘numerically equal’.

 ## License